-This session is intended to permit the student to demonstrate a synthesis of the introductory and theory of operational warfare sessions presented to date and to demonstrate further higher order thinking skills as these theories are examined in the light of current developments in the western Pacific.
+This session facilitates student synthesis of the introductory and operational warfare sessions executed to date.
+Students are asked to demonstrate higher order thinking skills as they examine operational art and maritime warfare theory in light of current developments in the western Pacific.

-For over two thousand years, the ability of a navy to achieve sea control in a particular area was heavily dependent on the capabilities of surface ships.
-Whether powered by oar, sail or steam, or armed with ram or gun, surface ships were essentially the only military units able to seek out and destroy the enemy's maritime forces.
-Weaker navies might attempt to conduct sea denial against a stronger adversary using land fortifications or lighter forces, but these actions were still constrained by the surface of the sea.
+For over two thousand years, the ability of a navy to achieve sea control in a particular area heavily depended on the capabilities of surface ships.
+Whether powered by oar, sail, or steam, or armed with ram or gun, surface ships were essentially the only military units able to seek out and destroy the enemy's maritime forces.
+Weaker navies might attempt to conduct sea denial against a stronger adversary by using land fortifications or lighter forces, but these actions were still constrained by the surface of the sea.
 In rare cases, non-naval forces could destroy an adversary's maritime forces.
 Triremes could be seized on land when a besieged city was sacked, or audacious cavalry could capture ice bound ships of the line, but to compete at sea against a proficient enemy, a similar surface force was required.

 Just over a hundred years ago, advances in technology began to destroy this paradigm.
-While the large gun armed dreadnought of the First World War was the capital ship of its era, other weapon systems began to nip at its heels.
-Submarines, sea based mines, dirigibles and even nascent aircraft all began to erode the primacy of the surface ship in obtaining sea control.
-Sea denial operations might be helped with these assets, but the battleship still reigned.
-In the Second World War, these technologies matured into war winning weapons.
-Control of the surface of the ocean became more dependent on domination of the air above it and the water space below it.
-Aircraft achieved primacy over gun-armed warships as the longer-range lethality of the airplane overmatched the defensive capabilities of the surface ship.
-Submarines made independent surface ship operations outside the range of protective air cover challenging at best, and an unacceptable risk at worst.
-Mastering the electromagnetic spectrum for communications and detection of enemy forces, while denying its use to the enemy, became equally important.
-The effective synchronization of the effects of these new technologies was crucial in attaining, maintaining and exploiting sea control.
+While the large-gun armed dreadnought of the First World War was the capital ship of its era, other weapon systems began to nip at its heels.
+Submarines, sea-based mines, dirigibles, and even aircraft began to erode the primacy of the surface ship for obtaining sea control.
+During the Second World War, these technologies matured into war-winning weapons.
+Control of the surface of the ocean became more dependent on dominating the air above it and the water space below it.
+Aircraft achieved primacy over gun-armed warships as the speed, maneuverability, and longer-range lethality of the airplane overmatched the defensive capabilities of the surface ship.
+Submarines made independent surface ship operations outside the range of protective air cover perilous.
+Mastering the electromagnetic spectrum for communicating and detecting enemy forces, while denying its use to the enemy, became increasingly important.
+The effective synchronization of these new technologies was crucial in attaining, maintaining, and exploiting sea control and/or denying the use of the sea to the enemy.

 The acceleration of weapons technology since the last major fleet engagement in the Second World War has made the prospect of obtaining sea control more challenging.
-In the 21st century, not only is sea control dependent on air and subsurface operations, but activities in the electromagnetic spectrum, space, and cyberspace are increasingly vital.
-Instead of the surface battle line engaging the enemy in a symmetric force on force engagement between sailors on fighting warships, technicians operating complex weapons systems from thousands of miles away, perhaps on land, underground, and out of sight of the enemy fleet, may render enemy maritime forces open to a devastating attack.
-How this might be accomplished is still being determined, however it is not merely the science fiction dreams of frenzied theorists.
-Wooden ships and Iron men may be replaced by Plexiglas Autonomous Vessels directed by Silicon Artificial Intelligence.
+In the 21st century, not only does sea control continue to depend on air and subsurface operations, but activities in the electromagnetic spectrum, space, and cyberspace have become crucial.
+Instead of a surface battle line engaging the enemy in a symmetric force-on-force fight with enemy warships, technicians operating complex weapons systems from thousands of miles away, perhaps on land, underground, and out of sight of the enemy fleet, may render enemy maritime forces open to devastating attack.
+How this might be accomplished is still being determined.
+However, they are no longer the science fiction dreams of frenzied theorists.
+Wooden Ships and Iron Men may be replaced by Plastic Autonomous Vessels directed by Silicon Artificial Intelligence.